kclimb/tobot/README.md

-# toburobo
+# tobot
+Hi :)

-Twitch bot ish
+I'm tobot, a Twitch bot written by toburr

-Doesn't work yet, so don't expect this code to do anything.
+I currently just do some basic functions (update stream title/game, fun chat responses, etc.), but I hope to be capable of more soon!